TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 You will become the student.
 Your African students, whether children or adults, will be eager to learn about your home country (bring postcards to show them), and will be just as eager to tell you about theirs.
 One of my more successful English lessons was having students write the oral proverbs and stories told in their villages, and then asking them to create their own original stories.
 If you would like to know more about the culture or traditions of your host country, there's no easier way than to assign it as an essay topic.

 A final word.
 As a volunteer, you may find yourself working harder than you ever did for a paying job — and enjoying it more.
-Prepare yourself by reading as much as you can before you go, including the valuable articles in Transitions Abroad and on its website.
+Prepare yourself by reading as much as you can before you go, including valuable articles.
 Allow yourself plenty of time for sightseeing.
 Even if you will only be teaching for a few months, hold in your mind the words of Edmund Burke: "Nobody makes a greater mistake than he who did nothing because he could only do a little."

 Related Topics